gamedev4995/Challenge-5/README.md

 ## Script

 For our player movement, we first added a new script where we would write the code.
-Clicking on the character, to the left where the 'Inspector' window appears, scroll all the way down and click Add Component > New Script, we named it 'PlayerMove'.
+Clicking on the character, to the left where the 'Inspector' window appears, scroll all the way down and click Add Component > New Script, we named it "PlayerMove".
 Afterwards, we opened the new script and began coding our actions.

-___Note___: sure to add the library InputSystem for your player's input!
+___Note___: Be sure to add the library InputSystem for your player's input!

 <img width="400" alt="Screenshot 2024-10-13 at 3 26 39 PM" src="https://github.com/user-attachments/assets/1fd39414-92a2-4618-946f-246258be9f6a">